Chiviya01/YouTube-Data-Analysis/README.md

 # YouTube-Data-Analysis

 **Spark Hive PySpark Hadoop MapReduce GraphFrames NetworkX**
-___
+---
 _How to get into trends?
 How fast can a video go viral?
 Do trending videos with negative sentiment refer to a bigger number of dislikes?
-Any common trends in English-speaking countries?
+Any common trends in English-speaking countries?_
 <img src="https://upload.wikimedia.org/wikipedia/commons/b/b8/YouTube_Logo_2017.svg" alt="vscode" width="90" height="90"/>
 ---

 ### Project Status